 All the teachers at Yogatime are mindful and very skilled, bringing their personalities to the practice and making each class a unique experience that will leave you feeling empowered and strong.

 Wiebke’s classes are focused on the energy body, and the felt experience.
 She takes you on a journey to the deeper levels and layers of yoga, through breath and fluid flow.
 As she weaves in her wisdom of understanding the human spirit, mind and body, with her deep connection to the elements of the earth, Wiebke’s classes are designed to cultivate balance, stability and calmness in every level of your being.
 Drawing on her passion for Acu-energetics and Reiki, she blends in those healing modalities into her teachings as well.
+She specialises in Yin Yoga, a more meditative yoga which helps to increase flexibility and deepen your practice of stillness.

 Expect to move and breathe deeply as Wiebke guides you through your practice back to your authentic Self.